pivtorak-studio/pivtorak-studio.github.io/content/en/docs/anna-pivtorak-kostyuk-identity-and-evolution/teachers-transmission-of-knowledge/_index.md

 Some knowledge fades.
 But the way of thinking that was transmitted
 remains and continues to operate.

+**Alt-text:**
+To visualize the metaphor of knowledge transmission as deep immersion and structured growth, two key symbols are combined: a diver and a pyramid.
+The diver represents the depth of transmission.
+Positioned underwater in a vintage helmet, it symbolizes movement beyond the surface level of knowledge.
+A transmission line extends from the diver, connecting the source of knowledge to the structure.
+This line enters the pyramid, which represents structured knowledge.
+Its faces are engraved with key elements of thinking: “PRECISION,” “THINKING,” “UNDERSTANDING,” “DEMAND FOR THINKING,” and “BEYOND THE SUPERFICIAL.”
+Inside the pyramid, different growth conditions are illustrated: no growth beneath the apex, base-level growth equivalent to external conditions, and optimal conditions where development is strongest.
+Above the pyramid is a geometric dodecahedron, symbolizing the “OPERATIVE WAY OF THINKING” — the resulting mode of thinking formed through deep transmission.
+The composition represents the transition from transmission to transformation of thinking.

 ---
 {{< section >}}